Dayton Bankruptcy Attorney

 Regardless of where you’re located in Ohio, the cost of filing a bankruptcy case is the same.
 Filing fees for chapter 7 bankruptcy are $306 and filing a chapter 13 costs $281.
 These fees are paid to the Bankruptcy Court and do not include the cost of hiring a bankruptcy lawyer.
 The fees charged by a bankruptcy firm will vary based on the complexity of your case and the experience level of the lawyer handling it.
 Our firm works with clients of all budgets and offers payment plans so that you can pay our fee in installments.
 Please note, however, that chapter 7 cases must be paid in full before we can file the case.

-Cope Law Offices is pleased to announce the first annual Law School Student Loan Scholarship.
+Cope Law Offices is pleased to announce the second annual Law School Student Loan Scholarship.
 As a law firm that helps families rebuild their financial lives, we routinely encounter clients who are burdened by student loan debt.
 The current state of the law does not usually allow student loans to be discharged in bankruptcy.
 In order to ease some of the burden on students who are paying their own way through law school with loans, we have created this scholarship.
 Students who wish to apply should visit this page for more information.